 Learning is a lifelong adventure that should continue when the school day ends!
 Each month, I will share some learning opportunities for students and families.
 This is not traditional homework and will not be collected.
 I would love to know what you try and the cool things you are discovering.
 Be sure to let me know about what you’ve learned!

 Each day of your life should include reading.
-Picture books, chapter books, poetry, information books, cartoons, news, instructions, letters, recipes….reading is all around us and your day after school should include time to read.
+Picture books, chapter books, poetry, information books, cartoons, news, instructions, letters, recipes….reading is all around us and your day after school MUST include time to read.
 The more you read, the more you know and the stronger you grow.
 Research shows that the more students read, the better they get at reading.
 It’s the best thing you can do to grow as a learner (and a person)!
+Questions about Homework and Mrs. Sokolowski’s Answers Q: Doesn’t my child need to complete worksheets, practice spelling words, or complete other written work to successfully learn the content?
+A: Research does not the support the idea that homework leads to more effective learning or achievement in elementary school.
+Students can continue growing and learning outside of the school day in ways that don’t involve worksheets or writing spelling words multiple times.
+Traditional homework often creates a negative attitude towards learning and school.

 Ask your child to help with some chores- such as setting the table, clearing the dishes, helping a sibling, etc.